Push Mower Buying Guide

 Engine

-Gas motors on lawn mowers typically fall between 140cc and 190cc of displacement.
-Larger engines will be more appropriate for thick, wet, or weedy grass but cost a little more than their smaller counterparts.
-There is also variety in engine type, either side-valve or overhead valve.
-Overhead valve engines are bigger and more powerful, while also being quieter, smoother to use, and have better fuel economy.
-Side-valve engines are smaller, and as a result, they cost less and are used on more compact units.
+Gas motors on lawnmowers typically have a displacement between 140cc and 190cc.
+Larger engines are more appropriate for thick, wet, or weedy grass but cost a little more than their smaller counterparts.
+There are also various engine types, such as side or overhead valves.
+Overhead valve engines are bigger, more powerful, quieter, smoother, and have better fuel economy.
+Side-valve engines are allergens, so they cost less and are used in more compact units.

 Gas And Oil